Cchioma/SuperStore_report/README.md

 ```
 ![](https://github.com/Cchioma/SuperStore_report/blob/main/most_ordered_subcat.png)

+### Insight:
+The most ordered product Sub-Category is Binders, followed by paper and furnishings

 5. How the product is ordered over the year:  I Plotted a line chart using Seaborn to show the quantity of products ordered over time.

 ```